From design of experiments to analysis of variance of multivariate data: a tutorial review on ANOVA simultaneous component analysis: Analysis of Variance

 A direct consequence of an unbalanced design and the non-orthogonality of the factors is that the sum of the SS of the model terms and residuals do not necessarily add up to the total.
 This reflects double-counting of variance in the factorization and in the effect size estimates.
 The more double-counting, the less reliable these estimates and associated statistics are.
 This can be mitigated in different ways{, and the most extended approach is to resort to Type I, Type II and Type III SSs\footnote{Do not confuse Type I and II errors, as defined in Box 1, with Type I, II and III SSs, which are totally different concepts.}.
-Unfortunately, there is a significant disagreement regarding which approach is better and how it should even be computed.
-To properly explain these different approaches for SS computation, we will resort to the following notation and the example in Figure \ref{fig:Hasse}: Let $E(.)$ represent the residual SS for a model.
-Thus, $E(A, B, C(A), AB)$ is the residual SS fitting the whole model, $E(A)$ is the residual SS fitting the main effect of A only, and so on.
-In Type I SS, we apply a sequential order in the factorization and the effect size estimates, so that the SS of each term is calculated from the residuals after the SS of previous terms in the order has already been removed.
-The literature disagrees about how this order is explicitly applied~\cite{hector2010analysis,rasmussen2024_permutation_asca}, where the most simple approach is to assume an explicit order in the terms, e.g., $A$-$B$-$C(A)$-$AB$.
-Thus, $SS_A$ = $SS_T-E(A)$, $SS_B$ = $E(A)-E(A,B)$, $SS_{C(A)}$ = $E(A,B)-E(A,B,C(A))$ and $SS_{AB}$ = $E(A,B,C(A))-E(A,B,C(A),AB)$.
-In Type II SS, the SS of a term is adjusted for all other effects in the model of lower or equal order.
-An alternative definition (in the Matlab routine anovan) is to compute the reduction in residual SS obtained by adding that term to a model consisting of all other terms that do not contain the term in question.
-Both definitions, while slightly different, do match for the example at hand: $SS_A$ = $E(B)-E(A,B)$, $SS_B$ = $E(A)-E(A,B)$, $SS_{C(A)}$ = $E(A,B,AB)-E(A,B,C(A),AB)$ and $SS_{AB}$ = $E(A,B,C(A))-E(A,B,C(A),AB)$.
-In Type III SS, the SS for any given effect is calculated after all other effects in the model (regardless of order or hierarchy) have been accounted for.
-This is often applied along with the sigma restrictions (also known as "sum-to-zero" constraints), so that the term which SS is being calculated is constrained to sum 0.
-Type III SS in the example follow: $SS_A$ = $E(B,C(A),AB)-E(A,B,C(A),AB)$, $SS_B$ = $E(A,C(A),AB)-E(A,B,C(A),AB)$, $SS_{C(A)}$ = $E(A,B,AB)-E(A,B,C(A),AB)$ and $SS_{AB}$ = $E(A,B,C(A))-E(A,B,C(A),AB)$.
-All methods have advantages and disadvantages.
-Type I SSs are the easiest to compute but they depend on the specific order selected, so that different orders may lead to significantly different SSs, and so of estimated effects sizes, which are very important for data interpretation.
-Yet, resulting SSs exactly sum to the total $SS_x$, which while a nice behavior it also masks the imbalance problem in the data.
-Type II SSs are specially suitable in situations with large main effects and less relevance in the higher order terms, and they do not need to sum to the total $SS_T$.
-Type III SSs give the same a-priori relevance to all terms, and they do not need to sum to the total $SS_x$.}
+Unfortunately, there is a significant disagreement regarding which approach is better and how it should even be computed, {as discussed in Appendix B.}